emamd/astro-tutorial/src/pages/posts/post-3.md

 ---
-title: My Third Blog Post
+layout: ../../layouts/MarkdownPostLayout.astro
+title: A third blog post!
 author: Astro Learner
 description: "I had some challenges, but asking in the community really helped!"
 image: